ggreen/spring-gemfire-showcase/applications/account-csv-processor/README.md

 # account-csv-processor

-A simple developer defined function to convert CSV data to a domain object.
+A simple developer defined [spring cloud stream](https://spring.io/projects/spring-cloud-stream) processor app to convert CSV data to a domain object.
+This app can be added to a library of apps to be used within [SCDF](https://spring.io/projects/spring-cloud-dataflow).

 -----------------------

-# Location Testing
+# Local Testing

 ## Start GemFire